R2U2/r2u2/compiler/docs/dev/cpt.md

 ## R2U2 Engines

 Each CPT class has an engine type which determines what R2U2 engine will compute that node's value at runtime.
-The available engines in R2U2 are the Temporal Logic (TL) Engine, the Booleanizer (BZ), and Atomic Checkers (AT).
+The available engines in R2U2 are the Temporal Logic (TL) Engine and the Booleanizer (BZ).

 In R2U2, BZ engine nodes can only read from other BZ nodes or the *signals vector* and can write to the *atomics vector*.
 TL engine nodes can only read from other TL nodes or the *atomics vector*.
 As a result, we mark any BZ nodes that are read from TL nodes as *atomics*.
 These nodes are computed during the `compute_atomics` pass in `passes.py`.
-During assembly, these nodes emit both a BZ engine instruction to compute their value, a BZ instruction to store its value in the atomics vector, nd a TL instruction to read it from the atomics vector.
+During assembly, these nodes emit both a BZ engine instruction to compute their value, a BZ instruction to store its value in the atomics vector, and a TL instruction to read it from the atomics vector.